This fact sheet is for information only. It is recommended that you get legal advice about your situation.

 If this does not work you can send a letter of complaint to Insurance Code Compliance at:

 - Sample Letter: Insurance Code Complaint (choose the delay option)

 The above complaints should assist in getting a response.
-However, if this is unsuccessful you should lodge your dispute with the Financial Ombudsman Service.
+However, if this is unsuccessful you should lodge your dispute with the Australian Financial Complaints Authority AFCA).

-You need to lodge a dispute in writing with FOS.
-DO NOT just ring FOS as your dispute will not be lodged.
-You should lodge the dispute online (www.fos.org.au) and it will be received straightaway.
+You need to lodge a dispute in writing with AFCA.
+DO NOT just ring AFCA as your dispute will not be lodged.
+You should lodge the dispute online www.afca.org.au and it will be received straightaway.